wbalmer/petitRADTRANS/docs/content/contributing.rst

 Major bug fixes
 ~~~~~~~~~~~~~~~
 When a major bug (crash of a major function, incorrect results) is identified, the master branch can be directly modified.
 The patch version of the code must be updated, as well as all development branches.
-A temporary ``hotfix`` branch can be created if the bug is particularly severe and necessitate a lot of work.
+A temporary ``hotfix`` branch can be created if the bug is particularly severe and requires a lot of work.

-.. tip:: Make use of :ref:`automatic tests<test_suite>` to prevent such case to happen!
+.. tip:: Make use of :ref:`automatic tests<test_suite>` to prevent such a case to happen!

 Backward-compatibility breaking changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~